rafaelmartinsdacosta/english-course/readme.md

 **Match description 1-5 to the companies in [section 1](#1---working-with-a-partner)**

-1) _This company **provides** many different Interner services, including news, online shopping and email.
+1) _This company **provides** many different Internet services, including news, online shopping and email.
 Most of its **revenue** comes from advertising on its website.
 Its head office is in Sunnyvale, California_

 > Answer: This is company is **Yahoo**